 In order to give us a better view of your cardiovascular system, a provider will deliver a small amount of radioactive dye into a vein for this test.
 Then a special camera detects the radiation and produces computer images of your heart that show blood flow.

-Like an exercise stress test, this diagnostic tool helps our physicians spot signs of heart conditions such as coronary artery disease (CAD).
-This test may also be called myocardial perfusion imaging (MPI).
+Like an exercise stress test, this is a diagnostic tool that helps our physicians spot signs of heart conditions such as coronary artery disease (CAD).